seahorn/seahorn/README.md

 conditions (VCs), and finally, solve them.
 This command uses as main default options:

-- `--step=large`: block-large encoding

-- `--horn-inter-proc`: inter-procedural encoding
+- `--step=large`: large-step encoding.
+Each step corresponds to a loop-free program block.

+- `--step=small`: small-step encoding.
+Each step corresponds to a basic block.

-- `--horn-sem-lvl=mem`: model both scalars, pointers, and memory contents
+- `--track=mem`: model both scalars, pointers, and memory contents

-The above command can divided into several parts.
+- `--track=ptr` : model registers and pointers (but not memory content)

+- `--track=reg` : model registers only

+- `--inline` : inlines the program before verification

+- `--cex=FILE` : stores a counter-example in `FILE`

+- `--horn-ikos` : generates invariants using the IKOS abstract interpreter

+- `-g` : compiles with debug information for more trackable counterexamples.

+`sea-pf` is a pipeline that runs multiple commands.
+Individual parts of the pipeline can be ran separately as well:

-1. `sea fe file.c -o file.bc`: SeaHorn frontend translates a C program into optimized LLVM bitecode including mixed-semantics transformation.
+1. `sea fe file.c -o file.bc`: SeaHorn frontend translates a C program into optimized LLVM bitcode including mixed-semantics transformation.

-2. `sea horn file.bc -o file.smt2`: SeaHorn generates the verification conditions from `file.bc` and outputs them into smt2 format.
+2. `sea horn file.bc -o file.smt2`: SeaHorn generates the verification conditions from `file.bc` and outputs them into SMT-LIB v2 format.
 Users can choose between different encoding styles with several levels of precision by adding: